 For professional students in Mendoza College of Business, the Law School, and the ESTEEM program, international student orientation will be embedded in your program orientation.

-Orientation will provide essential information about maintaining immigration status, American culture, and life at Notre Dame as well as provide an opportunity to meet fellow international students and ISSA staff.
+Orientation will provide essential information about maintaining immigration status and life at Notre Dame as well as provide an opportunity to meet fellow international students and ISSA staff.

-Undergraduate International Students Living On Campus: Undergraduate international students may move into their permanent residence hall rooms on Wednesday, August 21, 2019.
+Undergraduate International Students Living On Campus: Undergraduate international students may move into their permanent residence hall rooms the morning of Wednesday, August 21, 2019.
 If your travel to South Bend will be later, please communicate with your Rector and your International Ambassador about your expected arrival time on campus.

 Graduate Students & Students Living Off Campus: Graduate students or students living off campus, should contact their rector or landlord to arrange a move-in time prior to the start of International Student Orientation.
 Generally, you will need to coordinate your arrival for Monday-Friday, 8am-5pm, to get your housing keys; check with your landlord to confirm.
 Most housing operations, including Fischer Grad Residences, are not open in the evenings or on weekends.